Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     ncn-m001# cd ..
     ```

-    The configuration parameters have been stored in a branch in the UAN git repository.
+    The configuration parameters have been stored in a branch in the UAN Git repository.
 The next phase of the process is initiating the Configuration Framework Service \(CFS\) to customize the image.

 ### Configure UAN Images

 14. Create a JSON input file for generating a CFS configuration for the UAN.

-    Gather the git repository clone URL, commit, and top-level play for each configuration layer \(that is, Cray product\).
+    Gather the Git repository clone URL, commit, and top-level play for each configuration layer \(that is, Cray product\).
 Add them to the CFS configuration for the UAN, if wanted.

     For the commit value for the UAN layer, use the Git commit value obtained in the previous step.